 Free before 9pm…£4 after.

-Free all night with a Student card or Telford’s membership.
+Free all night with a valid NUS or Telford’s members card.